David Jimenez (golfer)

 David Jimenez (April 5, 1939 – October 20, 2013) was a Puerto Rican American professional golfer.

+Professional career

 Jimenez was a native of Puerto Rico and played in the golf World Cup between 1963 and 1973.
+Jimenez earned playing privileges for the PGA Tour at 1966 PGA Tour Qualifying School.
+He was runner-up in the 1975 PGA Professional National Championship, losing in a playoff to Roger Watson.
 Later he represented the United States in the 1976 PGA Cup.
-He was runner-up in the 1975 PGA Professional National Championship, losing in a playoff to Roger Watson.

 Jimenez was a regular player in the early years of the European Seniors Tour from its founding in 1992.
-He was twice runner-up, to Brian Huggett in the 1992 Northern Electric Seniors and to Tommy Horton in the 1993 Senior Zurich Lexus Trophy, losing both events in a playoff.
+He was twice runner-up: to Brian Huggett in the 1992 Northern Electric Seniors and to Tommy Horton in the 1993 Senior Zurich Lexus Trophy, losing both events in a playoff.

+Personal life

 He died of Alzheimer's disease in 2013 at the age of 74.